cilium/cilium/Documentation/concepts/ipam/eni.rst

 attached to the EC2 instance using the methods ``CreateNetworkInterface`` and ``AttachNetworkInterface`` of the EC2 API.

-The security groups attached to the ENI will be equivalent to ``spec.eni.security-groups``.
+The security group ids attached to the ENI are computed in the following order:

+ 1. The field ``spec.eni.security-groups`` is consulted first.
+If this is set then these will be the security group ids attached to the newly created ENI.
+ 2. The filed ``spec.eni.security-group-tags`` is consulted.
+If this is set then the operator will list all security groups in the account and will attach to the ENI the ones that match the list of tags passed.
+ 3. Finally if none of the above fields are set then the newly created ENI will inherit the security group ids of ``eth0`` of the machine.

 The description will be in the following format:

 .. code-block:: go